leondavi/NErlNet/README.md

   <img src="Nerlnet_logo.jpg" width="350" title="NerlNet">
 </p>

-Distributed Machine Learning Platform.
+Distributed Machine Learning open source Platform.
-The communication is based on Cowboy http web server and Erlang VM. .
+The communication is based on Cowboy http web server and Erlang VM.
 Neural Network implementation is based on cppSANN library (will be replaced by opennn).

 Youtube link:https://youtu.be/wSG8nbs1GQY